am-0007/am-0007/README.md

 Hi 👋, I'm am-0007

-I'm Ajay Maharjan from Nepal, and I do content on Backend Development.
-I really enjoy learning Java Language and its framework like Spring.
-I'm enjoying working on microservices, kubernetes and Docker.
+A dedicated and enthusiastic job seeker, I am determined to secure an entry-level Java Developer position where I can showcase my strong organizational skills and unwavering dedication.
+With a genuine passion for coding and a relentless pursuit of excellence, I am excited to contribute my skills and knowledge to help the team achieve remarkable results.

 ## Skills
 * ⚛️ React
 * 💻 HTML, CSS, Javascript
 * ☕ Java
-* 🎛️ Docker and kubernetes
+* 🎛️ Docker and Kubernetes
+* :snake: Python
+* :robot: Pytorch

 ## Connect with me:
 <p align="left">